andfaulkner/dev-environment-components/_docs_guides/cloud/aws/aws-definitons.md

 -   Send messages (SMS, email, push notifications, messages to HTTP endpoints, etc) out to various endpoints & "topics" grouping endpoints into categories (e.g. mobile devices)

+## Elastic Transcoder

+- Converts files to different media formats, in the cloud.

+## API Gateway

+-   Fully managed service that makes it easy for devs to public, maintain, monitor, & secure APIs

+-   Basically a doorway into your AWS environment.

+-   Lets you create an API that acts as a front door for apps to access data, services, business logic, etc from your backend services e.g.:
+        -   Code running on AWS Lambda
+        -   Any web application
+        -   Applications running on EC2 (Amazon Elastic Compute Cloud)

 ---

 # Additional modules to do (minimum):